EdmundSepeku/DESI-Timedomain/README.md

 # DESI-Timedomain
-ML toolkit for classifying transient spectra
+ML toolkit used to study transient spectra from the DESI pipeline Main code used to classify transients
+These files were developed under the supervision of Professor Segev BenZvi